napari/docs/docs/naps/10-migration-event-system.md

 ### Tight coupling to backend libraries

-Much of napari's internal communication is coupled directly to _Qt_ or _Vispy_ because napari application code frequently interacts with their native communication mechanisms.
+Much of napari's internal communication is coupled directly to _Qt_ or _vispy_ because napari application code frequently interacts with their native communication mechanisms.
 This makes it difficult to separate application logic from GUI and rendering concerns and complicates support for alternative backends.<br>
 Ideally, backend-specific communication should remain an implementation detail, with napari exposing a consistent